js2xxx/ferroc/README.md

 # Ferroc: A Multithread Lock-free Memory Allocator

-Ferroc (combined from "ferrous" and "malloc") is a lock-free concurrent memory allocator written in Rust, primarily inspired by [`mimalloc`](https://github.com/microsoft/mimalloc).
+Ferroc (combined from "ferrum" and "malloc") is a lock-free concurrent memory allocator written in Rust, primarily inspired by [`mimalloc`](https://github.com/microsoft/mimalloc).

 This memory allocator is designed to work as fast as other mainstream memory allocators while providing flexible configurations such as embedded/bare-metal environment integrations.